Sourabh12321/codingquery.com/README.md

 → Node Modules: mongoose.js | bcrypt | cors | dotenv | jsonwebtoken | nodemon

 # API end points
-POST /users/register - to register
+POST /user/register - to register
-POST /users/login - to login
+POST /user/login - to login
-GET /products - to get products data
-GET /products/?type=exampletype - to get products type wise GET /products/?title=exampleTitle - to search products by title POST /products/add - to add products
-POST /cartproducts - to add products to cart
-GET /cartproducts - to get cart products
+GET /auth/google/callback - for Google Outh
-DELETE /cartproducts/:id - to delete a product from cart
+GET /question/getAllQuestions - it will show all the questions POST /question/addquestion - this route is use to post the question POST /question/addans - this route is use to post the answer

 # Home Page!